How to Fix Common Paper Shredder Problems?

 Symptoms of Sensor Issues

 Sometimes paper shredders can have problems that cause them to act as though they are haunted or have a mind of their own.
-What is meant by this is that they may not stop after shredding (constantly running in “Auto / On” mode), randomly start shredding by themselves or indicates that the paper bin is full or the door is open when they are not.
-These problems can be related to an issue with the shredder’s sensors.
-These problems are usually triggered by dust or dirt, which partially block one or more of them.
+What is meant by this is that they may not stop after shredding (constantly running in “Auto / On” mode), randomly start shredding by themselves or indicates that the paper bin is full, or the door is open when they are not.
+These problems can be related to an issue with the shredder’s sensors, and are usually triggered by dust or dirt, which partially block one or more of them.
 Cleaning these sensors usually does the trick and resolves the problem.

-The most straight forward way to fixing these problems, caused by a dirty sensor, is to clean it, but this may not be as easy as it sounds because the sensors can be quite difficult to find in your shredder.
+The most straight forward way to fixing these problems, caused by a dirty sensor, is to clean them, but this may not be as easy as it sounds because the sensors can be hidden away inside your shredder.
 A paper shredder can have several different sensors.
-Most of them are a safety precaution for the user or to prevent the shredder from damaging itself.
+Most of them are safety precautions for the user or to prevent the shredder from damaging itself.

 High-end shredders have various sensors and indicators, but the main ones are: